Bounce message

 A bounce message or just "bounce" is an automated message from an email system, informing the sender of a previous message that the message has not been delivered (or some other delivery problem occurred).
 The original message is said to have "bounced".

 This feedback may be immediate (some of the causes described here) or, if the sending system can retry, may arrive days later after these retries end.

 More formal terms for bounce message include "Non-Delivery Report" or "Non-Delivery Receipt" (NDR), [Failed] "Delivery Status Notification" (DSN) message, or a "Non-Delivery Notification" (NDN).

 Classification

-Although the SMTP is a mature technology, counting more than thirty years, its architecture is increasingly strained by both normal and unsolicited load.
+Although the SMTP is a mature technology, counting more than forty years, its architecture is increasingly strained by both normal and unsolicited load.
 The email systems have been enhanced with reputation systems tied to the actual sender of the email, with the idea of recipient's email servers rejecting the email when a forged sender is used in the protocol.

 Therefore, two types of email bounces have been created: hard bounces and soft bounces.
 Both of them affect the IP reputation of the sender because the Email Service Providers (ESPs) consider the total bounce rate as a decision factor when directing the email into a user's Inbox.
 Briefly, the total bounce rate is calculated as the sum of the hard bounce rate and soft bounce rate.